Herzlich Willkommen! Welcome!

 Our program is designed to meet the individual needs of students from the elementary to the advanced levels, in keeping with Chapman’s mission to “provide a personalized education of distinction that leads to inquiring, ethical and productive lives as global citizens.”

-Some upper-division courses that count toward the German minor can also be applied to other disciplines such as Music, various fields in the Humanities, and the minor in Holocaust Studies.
+Some upper-division courses that count toward the German minor can also be applied to other disciplines such as Music, Business various fields in the Humanities, and the minor in Holocaust Studies.
 Our classes cover a range of topics in literature, film, business and culture.
 Every semester one or two upper-division courses are offered.
 Under special circumstances, independent studies reflecting the special interests of individual students may also be possible.

 Students may also design their own major in German Studies with assistance from the German Language Program Coordinator, Dr. Walter Tschacher.